mrhm-dev/full-stack-army/resources/lecture-102/README.md

 - Use POST to create a new resource or submit data to be processed.
 - Include the request payload containing the data for creating the resource.
 - Respond with a 201 (Created) status code and include the URI of the newly created resource in the response headers.
+- Or respond with a 200 (OK) status code if nothing new created.
 - Avoid including sensitive information in the response body, as it may be cached or stored.
-- Consider implementing input validation and sanitization to ensure data integrity.
+- **Consider implementing input validation and sanitization to ensure data integrity.**

 <br>